AndrewRoe34/quick-sched/CONTRIBUTING.md

    - Regularly review the coverage report to identify areas of code that are not adequately covered by tests.
    - Write additional tests or enhance existing ones to improve overall test coverage to at least 80%.

-## Commit Message Guidelines

-Each commit message should start with a tag indicating the type of change, followed by a brief description.
-Optionally, you can list specific items or details related to the commit.

-### Tags and Examples

-- **[Feature]**: Implemented user authentication
-   - Added login form
-   - Implemented JWT token handling
-   - Added user registration endpoint

-- **[Batch]**: Updated dependencies and fixed UI bugs
-   - Updated packages to latest versions
-   - Fixed responsive design issues

-- **[Test]**: Added unit tests for user service
-   - Created test cases for login and registration

-- **[Refactor]**: Optimized database query performance
-   - Refactored SQL queries for efficiency

-- **[Doc]**: Updated API documentation
-   - Added detailed usage instructions

-- **[Fix/Hotfix]**: Fixed critical error when attempting to serialize schedule
-    - Resolved issue causing serialization failure due to incorrect data format handling

-By adhering to these guidelines, you help us maintain consistency and clarity in our project's commit history.

 ## Code Style
 Code is an expression of logical thought, and therefore, it must be properly formatted to ensure readability and clarity.